shradhaebi/ensembl-static/fungi/species/Leptosphaeria_maculans_about.md

-About the *Leptosphaeria maculans* genome {#about-the-leptosphaeria-maculans-genome .first}
+About the *Leptosphaeria maculans* genome
 -----------------------------------------

 *Leptosphaeria maculans* (anamorph *Phoma lingam*) is the causal agent